Insight: Arkansas lawsuits test fracking wastewater link to quakes

 Ausbrooks said he became interested in studying wastewater injection in the area because it had previously experienced some earthquakes, including a notable swarm in the 1980s.

-He worked with Steve Horton from the University of Memphis Center for Earthquake Research and Information to set up seismic monitors around eight disposal wells.
-They found that 98 percent of the 2010-11 swarm of small quakes occurred within 3.7 miles of two of the wells.
+He worked with Steve Horton from the University of Memphis Centre for Earthquake Research and Information to set up seismic monitors around eight disposal wells.
+They found that 98 percent of the 2010-11 swarm of small quakes occurred within 3.7 miles (6 km) of two of the wells.

 "Given the strong spatial and temporal correlation between the two wells and seismic activity on the fault," Horton wrote in a study published in "Seismological Research Letters" in the March/April 2012 issue, "it would be an extraordinary coincidence if the recent earthquakes were not triggered by the fluid injection.
 For these reasons, I conclude that fluid injection triggered the recent seismicity."